ASVAB Sample Questions

 8. Electronics Information (EI) - Electronic principles, basic electronic circuitry, and electronic terminology - includes 20 items that are to be completed in 9 min and measure knowledge of electric principles and electronic terminology.

-What does the abbreviation A.C.
+What does the abbreviation A.C. stand for?

 A. additional charge.